 Sampo plc is located in Helsinki, Finland.
 Its field of activity is to own and administer shares, other securities and real estate, trade in securities, and carry out other investment activities.
-Sampo plc manages the Company's investments assets.
+Sampo plc manages the Company's investments assets up to end of August 2021.
 Compensation for these services is based on a fixed commission calculated in accordance with the market value of the managed investments assets.